-Some graduate or doctoral students who are in the incredibly challenging thesis or dissertation phase of their degree program have had thoughts about quitting.
-Doctoral students, in particular, who are moving into their third, fourth, or even tenth (yes, I’ve heard those stories too) year of doctoral studies may begin to lose hope that they will ever finish.
-They may have aspired to a career in academia as a researcher or professor since college, and now are on the precipice of finishing their program, but the motivation is gone; or life has simply encroached upon their ability to finish the journey they embarked on so many years ago.
-If you are one of the many graduate or doctoral students who have had thoughts about quitting, do not despair because you are not alone.
+Some graduate or doctoral students who are in the incredibly challenging thesis or dissertation phase of their program have had thoughts about quitting.
+In particular, students who are moving into their third, fourth, or even tenth (yes, I’ve heard those stories too) year may begin to lose hope that they will ever finish.
+They may have aspired to a career as a researcher or professor, and now are on the precipice of reaching that goal, but their motivation is gone.
+Or, life has simply encroached upon their ability to finish the journey they embarked on so many years ago.
+If you are one of the many students who have had thoughts about quitting, do not despair because you are not alone.

-The director of the doctoral program at my school said that generally one third of doctoral students never complete their dissertation, mainly because life has gotten in the way.
-I think about all the talented students I completed coursework with, and it makes me sad that some of them will not get the recognition they deserve because they were no longer able to fit doctoral studies, and specifically writing their dissertation, into their life.
+The director of the doctoral program at my school said that, generally, one-third of doctoral students never complete their dissertation, mainly because life has gotten in the way.
+I think about all the talented students I completed coursework with.
+It makes me sad that some of them will not get the recognition they deserve because they were no longer able to fit doctoral studies into their lives.

-Another reason some graduate and doctoral students lose motivation is they simply feel they no longer need the degree.
-Perhaps another professional opportunity has come along that is something they have always wanted to do or is particularly promising in terms of career advancement and pay.
-These folks may say to themselves, “this is what I have always wanted, so why do I need this degree?
-I have a new position or career that is rewarding and does not require this degree, so why spend any more time pursing it?”
+Another reason some students lose motivation is that they simply feel they no longer need the degree.
+Perhaps another professional opportunity has come along.
+They’ve found that it is something they have always wanted to do or is particularly promising in terms of career advancement and pay.
+These folks may say to themselves, “My new position is rewarding and does not require this degree, so why spend any more time pursuing it?”

-There are many reasons why you may lack motivation or the ability to write or complete your thesis or dissertation so you can earn your degree, whether it be burnout, lack of continued interest in your topic, suddenly realizing you do not need the degree, or that life has simply gotten in the way (read more about these specific reasons below).
-But there are things you can do to get back on track, get your motivation back, and come to the realization that it is worth it to round the final curve and graduate.
+There are many reasons why you may lack the motivation or ability to complete your thesis or dissertation.
+You might be experiencing burnout or losing interest in your topic.
+Perhaps you’ve realized that you do not need the degree or that you have too much on your plate.
+(Read more about these specific reasons below.)
+But there are things you can do to get back on track.
+You can rekindle your motivation and come to realize that it is worth it to round the final curve and graduate.

 This post was written by Stephanie A. Bosco-Ruggiero (PhD candidate in Social Work at Fordham University Graduate School of Social Service) on behalf of Dave Maslach for the R3ciprocity project (Check out the YouTube Channel or the writing feedback software).
 R3ciprocity helps students, faculty, and research folk by providing a real and authentic look into doing research.
 It provides solutions and hope to researchers around the world.